 Please allow your Camp Victory Host to greet your group during your first session.
 We need just a few moments to extend a friendly welcome and provide some helpful information for your stay.

 Emergency Medical Treatment

 Provide Camp Victory’s phone number to your group participants before departing for your retreat.
 The Camp Victory phone number is 507-843-2329.
 Since we are located in the Zumbro River valley, cell phone reception is unreliable.
-A phone is available in the dining hall for our guests.
-Long distance calls may be made by using a calling card or by placing a collect call.
+We do have WiFi so you can connect using WiFi calling.

 All fees and expenses are to be paid at the end of your event.
 If this isn't possible please communicate with the Retreat Director about when payment will occur.
 All final invoices (paid or unpaid) will be emailed within three days of departure.

 Adequate supervision for youth retreats is essential.
 We have found the following extremely helpful in planning our own programmed retreats.

 Group Leader: This person works directly with our guest group coordinator and camp host/hostess.
 It is this person’s responsibility to oversee the group’s program and enforce both our guidelines and the group’s own conduct code.
 It is best for this person not to serve in any other role (such as counselor or speaker).